 “While I drew, and wept along with the terrified children I was drawing, I really felt the burden I am bearing.
 I felt that I have no right to withdraw from the responsibility of being an advocate.” – Kathe Kollwitz.

-Everyone, at some point in their life, has made a mistake.
+Everyone, at some point in their lives, has made a mistake.
 Sometimes we get lucky and only falter a little, making it through the problem relatively intact.
 Other times, we mess up a lot and have to fix what was damaged over a long period of time.
 However, the same is true for most, if not all cases—those who make the mistake learn from it.
-Often times, our failures teach us valuable lessons that we only gained because of the experience we gathered after messing up.
-I have personally achieved a wealth of knowledge and experience just from all of my own little mishaps, and a few major ones.
+Often times, our failures teach us valuable lessons that we only gain because of the experience we gain after messing up.